 PECARN and head CT 🍩

 Every pediatrician's job is based on a careful evaluation of a risk & benefit ratio.
-The need for Computer Tomography (CT) evaluation consitutes a big chunk of these considerations.
+The need for Computer Tomography (CT) evaluation constitutes a big chunk of these considerations.

-CT itself is extremely beneficial, but at the same time, an incredibly harmful source of clinical knowledge - one CT scan is equivalent to 200 regular chest X-rays.
-A major Dutch study has proven that exposure to CT in early childhood increases the risk of developing cancer by even 47%!
+CT itself is extremely beneficial, but at the same time, an incredibly harmful source of clinical knowledge - one CT scan is equivalent to 200 regular chest X-rays.has proven that exposure to CT in early childhood increases the risk of developing cancer by even 47%!
 No wonder why we carefully check whether it's really needed.
 Our PECARN head injury tool evaluates the possibility of clinically significant damage to the brain; a damage that outweighs the possible consequences of exposure to CT radiation.